DoDAO-io/dodao-defi-course/contribute/README.md

 ```

 ## Summaries file
+These files are present in the `src/summaries` folder.

 This is a list of sub-topics in a chapter which we will summarize.
 Intent is that the user can revise each and every concept
 in the chapter by going through the bullet points.
 Please look at "Two Minute Drill" sections in SCJP
 book ([https://firozstar.tripod.com/_darksiderg.pdf](https://firozstar.tripod.com/_darksiderg.pdf))

+Wrap the content with ` ```[lang] ` (three backticks with language name) if you are writing a multiline code string.
+Do add the lang
+as our UI and github has syntax highlighting.

+So for rust code wrap with ` ```rust `

+So for solidity code wrap with ` ```solidity `

+You don't need to add lang when closing the code snippet.

+Wrap the content with ` (single backtick) if you are writing some single line keyword or code

 ```yaml
 - title: Value Types # Title of the Sub Topic